 Day 2, 19th of April

-We start the day with Mike Rother and Nobel prize winner Carl Wieman, in a conversation on how we can improve learning, using concrete methods based on solid research.
+We start the day with Nobel prize winner Carl Wieman, in a conversation on how we can improve learning, using concrete methods based on solid research.

 In plenary, we will also learn from Toyota, what they say about Kata today.